What is done for the psychological well-being of the nonhuman primates?

 - giving special attention to monkeys displaying atypical behavior (in most cases, over-grooming)

-- preventing the onset of atypical behaviors by modifying husbandry practices that could cause stress (for example, moving monkeys from room to room or from corrals to physical exam sites)
+- preventing the onset of atypical behaviors by modifying husbandry practices that could cause stress (for example, careful relocation of monkeys from room to room or from corrals to physical exam sites)